kortina/run-in-terminal/README.md

 ## Release Notes

+### 0.0.3

+Undo a bunch of GitHub auto-fixes that broke the extension.

 ### 0.0.2

 Add webpack config.
 Add example `sh` and `py` script to test with.
 Fix typos in README.
 Fix configuration property title for `runInTerminal.commands`.